if-ai/IF_prompt_MKR/README.md

 comment out line 164 of webui.py on the text generation webui
+and add this remove the arguments you don't need
+I am using Llama GPTQ mode
+CMD_FLAGS
-and add this remove the arguments you don't need this are my settings run_cmd("python server.py --model-menu --model Wizard-Vicuna-13B-Uncensored-GPTQ --model_type llama --wbits 4 --groupsize 128 --chat --no-stream --xformers api --listen-port 7861 --listen ", environment=True)
+--model-menu --model Wizard-Vicuna-13B-Uncensored-GPTQ --model_type llama --wbits 4 --groupsize 128 --chat --no-stream api --listen-port 7861 --listen "

 you need api --listen-port 7861 --listen and in automatic --api